 As COVID-19 continues to impact economies across the region, the need for innovative solutions and professional capacity-building has never been greater.

-Against this backdrop, the U.S. Department of Energy (DOE), the Organization of American States (OAS) and New Energy Events are excited to announce the launch of a bespoke training solution that enable senior Caribbean energy sector stakeholders to learn and meet challenges, regardless of ongoing difficulties surrounding travel and in-person events.
+Against this backdrop, the U.S. Department of Energy (DOE), the Organization of American States (OAS) and New Energy Events launched a bespoke training solution that enabled senior Caribbean energy sector stakeholders to learn and meet challenges, regardless of ongoing difficulties surrounding travel and in-person events.

 As neighbors, the United States and the Caribbean share the same vulnerabilities to natural disasters and extreme weather events, and we share an interest in working together to build resilience in our communities.
 For these reasons, the U.S. Department of Energy and the U.S. government is committed to working closely with the region to share best practices in energy planning and resilience.